Ellison Onizuka: Legacy

-Clear Lake High School, where Onizuka's children went to school, has on display a soccer ball that was on board the Challenger during the accident.
-It was given to Ellison on behalf of the soccer team that he coached, and for which his children played, to be brought into space.
+Clear Lake High School, where Onizuka's daughters went to school, has on display a soccer ball that was on board the Challenger during the accident.
+It was given to Onizuka on behalf of the soccer team that he coached, and for which his daughters played, to be brought into space.
 The ball was retrieved during the recovery efforts and donated to the school.
 In 2016, Col. Robert Kimbrough on Expedition 49/50 brought the ball into space.

 A Cygnus resupply vehicle on ISS resupply mission Cygnus NG-16 was named the SS Ellison Onizuka in his honor.
-It launched on August 10, 2021, and arrived at the ISS on August 12.
+It launched on August 10, 2021, and arrived at the ISS two days later.

-Morikami Museum and Japanese Gardens has a memorial and lamp dedicated to the seven astronauts who died on the Challenger, including Ellison Onizuka.
+The Morikami Museum and Japanese Gardens has a memorial and lamp dedicated to the seven astronauts who died on the Challenger, including Ellison Onizuka.